Cellularity and subdivision of KLR and weighted KLRW algebras: Abstract

 \section{Abstract}

 Weighted KLRW algebras are diagram algebras generalizing KLR algebras.
-This paper undertakes a systematic study of these algebras culminating in the construction of homogeneous affine cellular bases in finite or affine types $A$ and $C$, which immediately gives cellular bases for the cyclotomic quotients of these algebras.
+This paper undertakes a systematic study of these algebras culminating in the construction of homogeneous affine cellular bases in affine types $A$ and $C$, which immediately gives cellular bases for the cyclotomic quotients of these algebras.
 In addition, we construct subdivision homomorphisms that relate weighted KLRW algebras for different quivers.
+As an application we obtain new results about the (cyclotomic) KLR algebras of affine type, including (re)proving that the cyclotomic KLR algebras of type $A^{(1)}_{e}$ and $C^{(1)}_{e}$ are graded cellular algebras.